 Crisis Intervention Team (CIT) Training is a five day 40 hour certification course that is very intense and interactive.
-It gives an in-depth look at mental illness and its implications for first responders.
+It gives an in-depth look at mental illness and and its implications for first responders.

 CIT Covers Overview of Mental Illness